-Hi, I’m Crystal.
-You read that right, not Christa.
-When my husband and I first met we were studying Italian abroad in Torino.
+Hi, I’m Crystal, sometimes known as Christa.
+When my husband and I first met we were studying Italian in Torino.
 Our instructor, Aida pronounced my name, in her beautiful Italian accent, as “Christa.”
 And for the first week or so, until we met properly, he thought that was my name.
 And so it became a nickname of sorts.

-Five years later, we married in Marble Falls, Texas at a gorgeous hill country winery.
-We lived in Houston, TX then and for the next five years.
-Our first son was born, Lucca named for the picturesque city in central Italy.
-It was after his birth that I stopped teaching (such a hard decision-there were tears!) and I stayed home full time.
+Five years later, we married in a gorgeous Texas hill country winery.
+After our first son was born I stopped teaching (such a hard decision-there were tears!) and I stayed home full time.
 I began blogging about my baby’s milestones and posted what he was up to once a month.
 It’s more of an extension of a baby book for me and close relatives, but I kept up with it for all of my children.
 While I did not have as much free time as I thought I might, I did have some and renewed my interest in sewing.
 We cloth diaper and it was that parenting choice which led to me think, “I could make those… given the right tools.”
 And so my love-hate relationship with my seam ripper began to blossom.
 I am self taught and utilized every free tutorial I could find, so thank you fellow bloggers!

-When our second son was six months old we moved to Utah.
-It was easy to fall in love with the gorgeous mountain views that surround our valley.
-We added our third baby boy, Elio to our growing family about a year later.
-The boys adore the mountains and the endless rocks and the snow here in Utah.
-Just over a year ago the Lord saw fit to bless our happy home of boys with a baby girl, Ravenna.
+It was easy to fall in love with the gorgeous mountain views that surround our valley in Utah.
+We added our third baby boy to our growing family about a year later.
+The boys adore the mountains and the endless rocks and the snow in Utah.
+To wrap up our little family, the Lord saw fit to bless our happy home of boys with a baby girl.
 And she is just what you would expect from a little sister with three older brothers-tries to keep up, just as rough and tumble, and lets you know her demands.

 And there you have it.
-Somehow in the midst of filling my home with four children, ages 5 and under, I have learned and love to create fun and beautiful, and often imperfect things for my children, my friends and our home.
+Somehow in the midst of filling my home with four children, I have learned to love creating fun, beautiful, and often imperfect things for my children, my friends and our home.
 Here I hope to share many of those creations with you!